Successful Phone Sales Calls

-People seeking to master the art of making successful phone sales calls are often crap at their job.
+People who don’t seek to master the art of making successful phone sales calls are often crap at their job.

 However, from my experience of working in the industry, some quality training from a recognised trainer such as Huthwaite can transform performance.
 But before highlighting my thoughts, here are three examples of recent bad experiences I’ve had of people selling over the phone.